ByteHackr/bytehackr/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bytehackr&label=Profile%20views&color=0e75b6&style=flat" alt="bytehackr" /> </p>

-An independent and self-motivated computer science graduate with a passion for computational systems and an interest in IT Security.
+<p style='text-align: justify;'> An independent and self-motivated computer science graduate with a passion for computational systems and an interest in IT Security.
 Completed M.Sc. in Computer Science with a demonstrated history of working in system administration, network security & vulnerability management.
 Also having experience in penetration testing and reporting and provided a powerful combination of analysis, implementation, and customer support.
 I’m truly passionate about my work and always increase my knowledge.
-I also like to try new technologies and improve myself under each point of view.
+I also like to try new technologies and improve myself under each point of view.</p>

 Skills: Penetration Test | Threat Hunting | Security Research